jamiegunn/WAF/README.md

 6. Run `terraform init`
 7. Run `terraform plan`
 8. Run `terraform apply -var="name_prefix=yyyy"`
-Note:  change yyyy with your login name
+Note:  change yyyy with your first letter of your first name and your last name.
 This will run the script and tell you that you will be making 6 changes
 6. Type in `yes` when requested